 But all that changed with the “recent” release of their App.
 You were now able to comfortably download the podcasts on your phone so you wouldn’t require a steady internet connection to listen to them.

-The different podcasts are categorized after the difficulty of content and for every learning stage, there is already a huge amount of material available.
-I’m still listening to the Beginner podcasts but I’d say there are a couple hundred podcasts in total.
+The different podcasts are categorized after the difficulty of the content and for every learning stage, there is already a huge amount of material available.
+I’m still listening to the Beginner podcasts but I’d say there are a couple of hundred podcasts in total.
 I just received my new Phone and am downloading two Beginner levels.
 5 and 5 to be precise.
 Both consist of 25 episodes but earlier levels contained much more than that and occasionally surpass the 100 episode mark per level.

 And that’s how it looks inside an “episode”.
-When you’re feeling super diligent you can read along the dialog with the lesson notes.
+When you’re feeling super diligent you can read along with the dialog with the lesson notes.
 I’m just paying for the basic subscription (which is more than enough for me.
-Just want the podcasts) that’s why I can’t comment on the review and dialog track features which are still locked.
+Just want the podcasts) that’s why I can’t comment on the review and dialog track features that are still locked.

 But now, let’s finally talk about the most important part.
 The podcast itself

 And hands down.
 It’s awesome.
 Each episode is around the 15 minutes mark and very well scripted.
 It’s always a small dialog with two different speakers which is discussed afterward.
 There is usually a specific grammar point used in the dialog which will be explained in the discussion as well as the vocabulary of each lesson.
-And that’s what I really like about Japanesepod101 that they’re talking about the small Japanese dialog as if a Japanese newbie would be in the room with them but without trying too hard.
+And that’s what I like about Japanesepod101 that they’re talking about the small Japanese dialog as if a Japanese newbie would be in the room with them but without trying too hard.

 The speakers for the dialogues are always Japanese natives so their pronunciation is flawless but the discussion is led by the man behind the podcast, Peter Galante.
 He is fluent in Japanese and as a big bonus, as an English speaking native, you will get perfect explanations of all the different grammar points and vocabs.